packfire-archived/books/starter-guide.md

 To help you manage your application's view classes easily, Packfire has included functionalities that allow you to create and reuse view.
 The `pView` abstract class prepares the data loaded by the controller for the template to parse.

-The View component of Packfire separates your View manipulation logic and HTML code, which allows web designers and developers to work on front-end development with more ease and haste as PHP view formatting codes are isolated from the HTML code.
+The View component of Packfire separates your View manipulation logic and Hypertext Transfer Markup Language (HTML) code, which allows web designers and developers to work on front-end development with more ease and haste as PHP view formatting codes are isolated from the HTML code.

 You can write your view rendering logic in and by overriding the `create()` method of your view class.
 Call the `define()` to set values to your template tags.